luisarizmendi/rhde-aap-gitops-demo/README.md

 If you use physical hardware you probably will need:
 + Two (mini) x86 servers, one of them with (4vCPUs, 16GB RAM, 50GB+ disk and two network interfaces)
-+ One 2GB USB key
++ One 6 GB USB key
 + USB Keyboard (I use one of [this USB RFID mini keyboards](https://www.amazon.es/dp/B07RQBRRR7?psc=1&ref=ppx_yo2ov_dt_b_product_details), but be sure that it does not use just Bluetooth)
 + Video Cable (and HDMI - DisplayPort adapter if needed) and external Monitor to show boot console.
 If you don't want to use an external screen you can also use a [Video Capture card like this one](https://www.amazon.es/dp/B0CLNHT29F?ref=ppx_yo2ov_dt_b_product_details&th=1) that I use that can show the physical device video output as a video input (camera) in your laptop.
 + Access Point or Router if you don't have a cabled connection to Internet